inBeat/inbeat-website/content/top-influencers/tiktok/travel/japan/_index.md

 ---
-title: Top 10 Travel TikTok Influencers In Japan In 2023
+title: Top 10 Travel TikTok Influencers In Japan In 2024
 description: >-
-  Find top travel TikTok influencers in Japan in 2023.
+  Find top travel TikTok influencers in Japan in 2024.
 Most popular hashtags: #tiktok #japan #travel #fyp.
 platform: TikTok
 hits: 19
-text_top: Discover the most popular TikTok profiles on inBeat.
+text_top: Analyze the most popular TikTok accounts on inBeat.
-text_bottom: Our search engine holds 19 TikTok influencers like this in Japan for you to collaborate.
+text_bottom: Our database has 19 TikTok influencers like this in Japan for you to collaborate.
 profiles:
   - username: "miistraveling"
     fullname: >-